 For example, let’s say you’ve decided on a hem allowance of 1 inch…

-- Measure up 1½ inches from the raw edge and mark with your fave marking tool.
+Step 1: Measure up 1½ inches from the raw edge and mark with your fave marking tool.

-- Take your garment to the ironing board and press up along the stitching line you just stitched.
+Step 3: Now, take your garment to the ironing board and lightly press up along the stitching line you just stitched just like this…

-- Next, press up the remaining hem allowance and press lightly.
+Step 4: Press up the remaining hem allowance up and press lightly.
 Look how pretty this hem looks already…

 A narrow hem is ideal for finishing full skirts, bias garments, and sheers.

 And while it can seem a little intimidating, don’t let it boss you around.
 Because a narrow hem is just a double fold hem.

 So here’s how you take command of this technique.
 For example, let’s say we want a narrow hem with a finished width of ¼ inch…

 Step 1: Stitch a line of stitching at a ¼ inch from the raw edge all the way around.